Property Co-ownership Agreements

 We can help you make the choice that best suits your situation.
 Where “tenants in common” is the preferred route we also recommend that a formal co-ownership agreement (or “trust deed”) should be put in place.
-This sets out the basis on which the property will be used and paid for, and what happens when either owner wishes to sell.
-That’s a lot better than leaving the law to decide what should happen.
+This sets out the basis on which the property will be used and paid for, and what happens when either owner wishes to sell – that’s a lot better than leaving the law to decide what should happen.
+Get in touch with us today if you would like to discuss your options.